markp112/page-maker/README.md

 The project also reinforces learning undertaken around using API's and will make use of NOSQL databases and cloud storage.

+# Installation

+1 From the command line run git clone https://github.com/markp112/allMyFilms.git 2 once the package has cloned type npm install
+3 to run the application type ng serve

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.